MaxInvent

 +

-How does rate shopping work for Temu orders specifically?
+How do courier rules work for Temu orders specifically?

 +

-Temu orders in the UK can use Temu's own subsidised courier rate, which is often cheaper than Royal Mail or Evri small-parcel rates by 20-40 pence.
-The challenge is that most UK inventory platforms can't access Temu's courier API directly — they force you into the Temu seller portal to buy the label, which breaks rate-shopping workflow.
-MaxInvent has direct Temu courier integration, so Temu orders include Temu's rate in the rate-shopping comparison automatically.
+Temu orders in the UK can use Temu's own courier-label workflow.
+The challenge is that many inventory platforms can't access Temu's courier API directly, so dispatchers are forced into the Temu seller portal to buy the label.
+MaxInvent has direct Temu courier integration, so Temu labels can be created from the dispatch workflow where the order is eligible.

 +

-Don't just 'always pick cheapest'.
-Typical rule patterns: (1) for orders under £20 net, always cheapest with tracking; (2) for B2B orders over £200, always next-day DPD regardless of cost; (3) for fragile SKUs, exclude Evri; (4) for 5kg+ parcels, rate shop between DPD and Parcelforce only; (5) for Temu orders, prefer Temu courier unless the buyer is outside Temu's courier coverage area.
+Don't just optimise for price.
+Typical rule patterns: (1) for orders under £20 net, use an economy tracked service; (2) for B2B orders over £200, use a next-day service where available; (3) for fragile SKUs, exclude services you do not want to use; (4) for 5kg+ parcels, limit to heavy-parcel services; (5) for Temu orders, prefer Temu courier where it is available for that order.
 Good platforms let you build these rules visually.

 What couriers should I connect first?